Categories

-**Director of the Year – previous winners of this category are unable to enter the same category for two years however the business associated to the director are able to enter a team award or a different director from the business following a one year break.
+**Director of the Year/ Businessperson of the year – previous winners of this category are unable to enter the same category for two years however the business associated to the director are able to enter a team award or a different director from the business following a one year break.
 This also works in reverse with a business entering an individual award following a one year break.

 Sponsored By Barclays